 Japanese Schooling System

-The Japanese educational system comprises mostly six-year elementary schools, three-year junior high schools, and three-year high schools, followed by two-or three-year junior colleges or four-year colleges.
+The Japanese educational system comprises primarily 6-year elementary schools, 3-year junior high schools, and three-year high schools, followed by two-or three-year junior colleges or 4-year colleges.
 Compulsory education lasts nine years, from elementary school through junior high school.
-School exchanges take place mostly in junior high and high schools during Japan Educational Travel.
-There is a system called “Special Needs Education” that helps physically or mentally challenged pupils to build self-reliance and thereby improve their social involvement.
+School exchanges occur primarily in junior high and high schools during Japan Educational Travel.
+A system called “Special Needs Education” helps physically or mentally challenged pupils build self-reliance and thereby improve their social involvement.

 What Time Do Schools Start In Japan?